School-Semester-Summaries/software-semester-7-v2/README.md

   - Tante Louise Project
   - Discord Bots
   - Artificial Intelligence

+## Portfolio
+This semester we were forced to use the portflow tool.
+If you have access to this tool you can download my portfolio and view it in there.
+Therefore it is really difficult to include it all like every other semester.
+Everything is put into folders, you can start browsing here -> [My Portfolio]

 ## Individual Project
 [Malhalla](https://github.com/Mallhalla) is a very basic webshop.
 Everything I have done to prove the learning outcomes is documented in my portfolio.